wikimedia/operations-puppet/modules/stdlib/README.markdown

 Converts a string to a salted-SHA512 password hash, used for OS X versions >= 10.7.
 Given any string, this function returns a hex version of a salted-SHA512 password hash, which can be inserted into your Puppet manifests as a valid password attribute. *Type*: rvalue.

+*Please note:* This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

 #### `strftime`

 Returns formatted time.
 For example, `strftime("%s")` returns the time since Unix epoch, and `strftime("%Y-%m-%d")` returns the date. *Type*: rvalue.

+*Please note:* This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

   *Format:*